- Summerour MS

 In 1988-1989 enrollment was 758.
 By 1996-1997 it was in need of further expansion, which added 16 new classrooms, a new cafeteria, and a relocated Media Center.
 In 2000-2001, another addition was made and 8 more classrooms were added.
 By this time enrollment was just under 1,000 year after year.

 Summerour's population has burgeoned since 2010, breaking the 1,000 student mark and surpassing the 1982-1983 peak.
 To service our larger numbers, Summerour Middle School moved into a brand-new building next door for 2015-2016.
 The new building is on the original property, but at the old site of Norcross High School.
-At the close of the 2018-19 school year, Summerour served 1,744 students.
+We opened with 9 empty classrooms, but those are quickly filling as we continue to grow.
+At the opening of the 2020-2021 school year, we are serving 1,564 students in mixed in-person/online environs.

 Summerour Middle School has hosted a number of programs throughout the years.
 In 1988, Summerour chartered a Junior Beta Club which was active into the current millennium.
 This service organization received recognition for its PATS (Pairing A Teacher and Student) program, which was adopted by several other GCPS middle schools and was something of a precursor to today's advisement program which is implemented in every Gwinnett County Public School.